kraven-daemon/dot/docs/nix.md

 2- Write a builder, a shellscript => to build the file from input 3- Add the pkg to the file pkgs/top-level/all-packages.nix
     Actually 1&2 combine
     In this step you put it all together, i.e., you call the function with the right arguments to build the actual package.

 The builders for almost all Unix packages look like this —> set up some environment variables, unpack the sources, configure, build, and install

-It is
+nix repl : test, .drv, :b build it, no link

+nix-build
+    1- nix-instantiate : parse and evaluate simple.nix and return the .drv file corresponding to the parsed derivation set 2- nix-store -r : realise the .drv file, which actually builds it.
+    3- Finally, it creates the symlink.